1. Questions seeking information

 One of the effects of prorogation of the Parliament during an election period is that all business on the Notice Paper remains current until the day before the next sitting, at which time it lapses.
 This has the following consequences:

 - any outstanding questions on notice should be answered and sent to the Table Office for processing.
-Advice to this effect is routinely forwarded to government departments at the start of the election period
+Advice to this effect is routinely forwarded to government departments at the start of the election period; and

 - any questions remaining unanswered when business lapses need to be resubmitted in order to again appear in the database.
 Table Office staff write to senators during the election period, inquiring whether they wish to renew such questions when sittings resume.